 The PG is located on the eastern side of the northern Ionian Sea, southwest of the Peloponnese coast (Figure 1(a)).
-It is a sub-basin anticyclonic feature (diameter of ~120 km; Pinardi et al., 2015) which extends from the surface down to 800-1000 m depth (Malanotte-Rizzoli et al., 1997; Kovacevic et al., 2015) and it is forced by the Etesian winds (Ayoub et al., 1998; Mkhinini et al., 2014; Menna et al., 2021).
-In the late summer/fall the Etesian winds amplify their acceleration and the wind shear in the region of the western Cretan straits (Mkhinini et al., 2014) therefore, larger anticyclonic vorticities are observed during these months in the PG region (Menna et al., 2019a).
-In the sector PG, \tilde{T}a profiles for the three categories showed positive temperature anomalies in the first 800 m of the water column which coincides with the vertical extension of the gyre itself (Figure 2(d)).
-Profiles that fall into Category 1 showed decreasing warming in the first 70 m. anomaly values close to zero in the 70-150 m layer and increasing warming in the 150-400 m layer.
-The mean anomaly in the intermediate layer of Category 1 is 0.3°C (Table 2).
+It is a subbasin anticyclonic feature (diameter of ~120 km; Pinardi et al., 2015) which extends from the surface down to 800-1000 m depth (Malanotte-Rizzoli et al., 1997; Kovacevic et al., 2015) and it is forced by the Etesian winds (Ayoub et al., 1998; Mkhinini et al., 2014; Menna et al., 2021).
+In the late summer/fall the Etesian winds amplify their acceleration and the wind shear in the region of the western Cretan straits (Mkhinini et al., 2014) therefore, larger anticyclonic vorticities are observed during these months in the surface layer of the PG region (Menna et al., 2019a).
+In the sector PG, $\underline{T}a$ profiles for the three categories showed positive temperature anomalies in the first 800 m of the water column which coincides with the vertical extension of the gyre itself (Figure 2(d)).
+Profiles that fall into Category 1 showed decreasing warming in the first 70 m, anomaly values close to zero in the 70-150 m layer and increasing warming in the 150-400 m layer.
+The mean anomaly in the intermediate layer of Category 1 is 0.3° C (Table 2).
 Category 2 profiles were retrieved mainly in the coastal area near the Peloponnese while Category 3 profiles were found within the gyre area.
-Categories 2 and 3 showed strong warming in the surface layer (0.97° C and 1.14° C, respectively), a mean warming in the range of 0.3-0.6° C in the intermediate layer and no warming compared to the SDC climatology was observed in the deep layer (Table 2).
+Categories 2 and 3 showed strong warming in the surface layer (0.97° C and 1.14° C, respectively), a mean warming in the range of $0.3-0.6^{\circ}$ C in the intermediate layer and no warming compared to the SDC climatology was observed in the deep layer (Table 2).

-the SDC climatology was observed in the deep layer (Table 2).
-The SAP is one of the sites of open ocean convection in the Mediterranean Sea, characterized by a complex thermohaline circulation that influences the physical and biogeochemical properties of the dense waters formed in its interior and the strength of winter convection (Martellucci et al., 2024; Di Biagio et al., 2023; Menna et al., 2022 OSR6; Pirro et al., 2022).
+The SAP is one of the sites of open ocean convection in the Mediterranean Sea, characterised by a complex thermohaline circulation that influences the physical and biogeochemical properties of the dense waters formed in its interior and the strength of winter convection (Menna et al., 2022 OSR6; Pirro et al., 2022; Di Biagio et al., 2023).
 This sector showed positive temperature anomalies in all layers and in all categories (Figure 2(d)).
-Most profiles belong to Category 3 with a mean MHW depth of \sim 950 m and maximum \tilde{T}a at \sim 80 m depth.
-The largest mean warming was observed in the surface layer of each category (0.6-1.04° C) followed by the deep layer, which had an exceptional warming of \sim 0.6° C, and finally by the intermediate layer, with a mean warming of \sim 0.4° C (Table 2).
+Most profiles belong to Category 3 with a mean MHW depth of ~ 950 m and maximum T_a at ~ 80 m depth.
+The largest mean warming was observed in the surface layer of each category (0.6-1.04° C) followed by the deep layer, which had an exceptional warming of $\sim 0.6^{\circ}$ C, and finally by the intermediate layer, with a mean warming of $\sim 0.4^{\circ}$ C (Table 2).